JP-VFX3D/VFX_Scripts/README.md

 # VFX_Scripts
-Basic Python scripts to use in Maya and Houdini.
+Basic scripts to use in Maya and Houdini (python and mel).